-In this business type of relationship, where your customers are paying you for a service, it’s important that you communicate with them in the ways they prefer.
+In this business type of relationship, where your customers are paying you for a service, you must communicate with them in the ways they prefer.

-When onboarding new customers, make sure to ask them what ways they prefer to be contacted.
+When onboarding new customers, ask them how they prefer you to contact them.

 Share your social media pages with them so they can choose whether or not to follow and receive general updates that way.

-If you haven’t already, you’ll find that certain communications are best done through phone calls, like scheduling customer insurance review appointments (FFRs, PPRs, IFRs, Simple Conversations, etc.).
+If you haven’t already, you’ll find that phone calls are best for some communications, like scheduling customer insurance review appointments (FFRs, PPRs, IFRs, Simple Conversations, etc.).

-A heads up text or email a week before you call to schedule an appointment could also increase the likelihood for them to schedule, since they’ll now be expecting the call.
+A heads-up text or email a week before you call to schedule an appointment could also increase their likelihood of scheduling since they’ll now be expecting the call.

-Other topics of communication like educational content might be better received through an email newsletter to specific types of customers or a social media post.
+Other communication topics like educational content might be better received through an email newsletter to specific types of customers or even a social media post.